sumatrapdfreader/sumatrapdf/mupdf/docs/src/mutool-draw.rst

    `-p` password
       Use the specified password if the file is encrypted.
    `-o` output
       The output file name.
 The output format is inferred from the output filename.
 Embed `%d` in the name to indicate the page number (for example: "page%d.png").
 Printf modifiers are supported, for example "%03d".
-If no output is specified, the output will go to `stdout`.
+If no output is specified, the output will go to `stdout` for text output formats, for image output formats nothing is outputted.
    `-F` format
       Enforce a specific output format.
 Only necessary when outputting to `stdout` since normally the output filename is used to infer the output format.
    `-R` angle